ndipatri/RoboGaggia/README.md

 Calibration is what allows us to assign a given sensor output voltage level to a useful measured value (e.g. bars of pressure or grams of weight).

-Luckily, the above relationship can be expressed as a mathematical [Linear Equation](https://en.wikipedia.org/wiki/Linear_equation)).
+Luckily, the above relationship can be expressed as a mathematical [Linear Equation](https://en.wikipedia.org/wiki/Linear_equation).

 For example, we can determine the current measured water pressure, in atmospheric 'bars', of the water pressure sensor by applying its output voltage to the following equation:

-measured bars = m(measured voltage) + b
+measured bars = **m**(output voltage) + **b**

-The calibration step involves determining what constants 'm' and 'b' are for a know set of input and output values.
+The calibration step involves determining what constants **m** and **b** are for a know set of input and output values.
 Once we know these constants, we can use them to calculate any output pressure for any input voltage.

 I took 8 data points by attaching a bicycle pump to the pressure sensor using [this NPT pressure fitting](https://www.amazon.com/gp/product/B001PLI4BA/ref=ppx_yo_dt_b_asin_title_o06_s00?ie=UTF8&psc=1).
-Using [this helpful guide](https://blog.golayer.io/google-sheets/how-to-find-slope-in-google-sheets) written by [Hady Elhady](https://blog.golayer.io/author/Hady-ElHady), I imported these 8 data points into Google Sheets and calculate both 'm' and 'b'.
+Using [this helpful guide](https://blog.golayer.io/google-sheets/how-to-find-slope-in-google-sheets) written by [Hady Elhady](https://blog.golayer.io/author/Hady-ElHady), I imported these 8 data points into Google Sheets and calculate both **m** and **b**.
 [This diagram](media/pressureCalibration.png)) demonstrates my results for the Water Pressure Sensor.

-I did this same process for both the water pressure sensor and the scale and the resulting 'm' and 'b' values are already in the code.
+I did this same process for both the water pressure sensor and the scale and the resulting **m** and **b** values are already in the code.
 These values will probably work fine if the same sensors are used.